getlago/lago-docs/docs/guide/10_invoicing/metadata.md

 1. Navigate to the Invoice detail page to target a specific invoice;
 2. Click on "Add metadata";
-3. Add your information in the drawer;
-4. Note that a key cannot exist without its corresponding value, and vice versa; and
+3. Add the information (kindly note, a key cannot exist without its corresponding value, and vice versa); and
-5. Save the metadata and find it in the invoice object.
+4. Save to confirm.

 :::info
 The invoice metadata will be included in the `invoice` object but will not be displayed on the PDF file.